 There are a few key steps involved in transferring the image from the printer to the finished product:

 1. Create/prepare the artwork.
-You’ll want to use an RIP software program with DTF transfer capability and get the ICC profile from the ink manufacturer.
+You’ll want to use a RIP software program with DTF transfer capability and get the ICC profile from the ink manufacturer.
 This will ensure that the color quality is optimized for the final product.

 2. Print the image.
 After the art is created, the image is printed onto the PET film.
 You’ll need a DTF printer to print the films.
 Several models on the market range from smaller desktop models to larger industrial printers for widths up to 24 inches.
 If you’re a bit more technologically inclined, it’s also possible to modify some DTG printers into a DTF printer.